alexanderjwoods/job_tracker_student_version_php/README.md

 # General Information
-This is the job tracker project for cps276
+This is the job tracker project for cps276.
+The purpose of this project is to give students an experience with working on a larger application so they can really see how all the pieces fit together, using an MVC type architecture.
+Most of the application is already written and all the students are responsible for is to write the code for two back-end controller files ()

 # Installation Instructions
 1. ssh into your server